-Nobody’s done it before.
+Nobody’d ever done it before.
 Not like this.
 Is it interesting?
 Ever see someone age from 6 to 18 in three hours?
 The same person, not played by various actors of different ages?
 It’s a game-changer.
 Groundbreaking, if not exactly mind-blowing.

 For a few days annually, starting in 2002, Linklater shot 10 minutes of film.
-He cast non-actor Ellar Coltrane as young boy Mason, Ethan Hawke and Patricia Arquette as divorced parents Mason Sr. and Olivia, and his own daughter Lorelei as Mason’s older sister Samantha.
+He cast nonactor Ellar Coltrane as the titular young boy, Mason; Ethan Hawke and Patricia Arquette as Mason’s divorced parents, Mason Sr. and Olivia; and his own daughter Lorelei as Mason’s older sister, Samantha.

 It’s a movie full of excellent, classic boy stuff: bike riding, bragging, poring over feminine lingerie catalogs with buddies, collecting snake vertebrae, moving, new schools, divorce, step-dads, alcoholism, bullies, video games, standing in bookstore lines for “Harry Potter” wearing Potter glasses, teenage hobbies, obsessions, first girlfriends, first drinks, and a succession of technologically evolving mobile phones.
-The usual boy stuff.

 Ultimately, what we get to see is a normal life captured in a unique new way.
 Watching someone age 12 years in three hours is slightly magical.
-But innovation aside, what becomes quickly clear is that, while a new format and delivery system, this is classic Richard Linklater territory.
+But innovation aside, what becomes quickly clear is that, while a new format and delivery system, this is classic director Richard Linklater territory.
 It’s not so much new as it is bigger.

-One of Linklater’s signature moves is to film the same actors over long periods of time; he’s already documented Ethan Hawke, who got his start in “Dead Poets Society,” aging over 16 years in the trilogy “Before Sunrise,” “Before Sunset,” and “Before Midnight.”
+One of Linklater’s signature preoccupations is to film the same actors over long periods of time; he’s already documented Ethan Hawke, who got his start in “Dead Poets Society,” aging over 16 years in the trilogy “Before Sunrise,” “Before Sunset,” and “Before Midnight.”
 “Boyhood” offers more of Ethan Hawke, aging over a decade plus a few years.

-The film is also related to Linklater’s breakout hit, “Slacker,” as well as his cult hit “Dazed and Confused,” insofar as all three films take place in Texas.
-And deal with youth, high school, and college-age characters, talking in low-key ways about profound issues, reflecting Linklater’s philosophy major background and seeker’s mind.
+The film is also related to Linklater’s breakout hit, “Slacker,” as well as his cult-classic high school hit, “Dazed and Confused,” insofar as all three films take place in Texas.
+And all of them deal with youth, high school, and college-age characters, talking in low-key ways about profound issues, reflecting Linklater’s own philosophy-major background and seeker’s mind.

-On a comical note, the same actor who played a liquor-store cashier in “Dazed” plays a liquor-store cashier in “Boyhood.”
+Fun facts: The same actor who played a liquor-store cashier in “Dazed” plays a liquor-store cashier in “Boyhood.”
 Another tribute is the 1970 black Pontiac GTO that Hawke’s character drives.
 “Dazed” had the same make, in yellow.
 Linklater must’ve driven a “Goat” in high school.
 Or coveted a football team buddy’s Goat.

-Watching Ellar grow up on screen is authentic in the sense that real SEALs—not acting but doing what SEALs do in their natural habitat while having a camera follow them around, are authentic.
+Watching Ellar grow up on screen is authentic in the sense that real SEALs, not acting but doing what SEALs do in their natural habitat while having a camera follow them around, are authentic.
 It becomes a genre unto itself.
-Of course, memorizing lines someone else wrote is acting.
-But what do we stand to gain from this particular brand of aging-authenticity?
+Of course, memorizing and speaking lines that someone else wrote is acting.
+But again—what do we stand to gain from this particular brand of aging-authenticity?

-And yet one senses Linklater’s ongoing awareness of paradox, namely that learning to stand still in the now might actually constitute a journey leading somewhere else.
-He’s just not sure what road to get on, and which color Goat to drive there in.
+And yet one senses Linklater’s ongoing awareness of, and struggle to understand paradox; namely, that learning to stand still in the now might actually constitute a journey leading somewhere else.
+He just doesn’t seem to be sure what road to get on, and which color GTO to drive there.